Winston890/Sorting/README.md

 stack.c/h

 This file contains code for my quicksort stack.

 -
 Makefile

 This file contains instructions needed to compile the code

 -
-DESIGN.pdf

-This file contains the process of my thinking and explanations of my designs.

--
 README.md